-As your business continues to expand and grow, it is important that the marketing department keeps up.
-And unfortunately, there are several marketing problems that might hold your team back from doing the very best that they can do.
-It is important to recognize these problems and address them before it gets out of hand.
+As your business continues to expand and grow, it’s important the marketing department keeps up.
+Unfortunately, there are several marketing problems that might hold your team back from doing their best.

 1. No Clear Strategy

 Smart Insights tells us about 50 percent of companies using digital marketing have no plan or strategy in place.

 That means that half of all businesses and organizations using digital marketing literally have no cohesive plan for achieving their goals.
 They are simply groping in the dark, hoping to grasp results.

 If this sounds familiar, chances are you don’t have a digital marketing strategy in place.

 First, choose clear, focused marketing objectives.
 Build a clear, cohesive strategy that centers around these goals.